drewpendergrass/CHEEREIO/docs/Running-the-ensemble.rst

 The burn in period
 -------------

 A burn-in period is a time period where full LETKF assimilation is being applied, but the results will be discarded from final analysis.
-The idea of a burn in period is to allow CHEEREIO's emissions to "catch up" with the system, as it takes time for the updated emissions in CHEEREIO to become consistent with observations.
-If this option is set to "true", then at the end of the burn-in period (given by ``BURN_IN_END``) CHEEREIO will scale the ensemble mean to match the observational mean, as in the ``SIMPLE_SCALE_FOR_FIRST_ASSIM_PERIOD`` option.
-This ensures that any biases introduced in the period where CHEEREIO emissions are "catching up" with observations are corrected.
-For more information on the burn-in period, see :ref:`Burn in period`.

-	"SIMPLE_SCALE_AT_END_OF_BURN_IN_PERIOD" : "true",
-	"BURN_IN_END" : "20181225",
-	"POSTPROCESS_START_DATE":"20190101",
-	"POSTPROCESS_END_DATE":"20200101",
+Burn in periods are somewhat common in Kalman filter applications and are not unique to CHEEREIO.
+The reason why burn in periods can be necessary is that the data assimilation system has a certain inertia, and takes several assimilation windows to update emissions so that they are more consistent with observations.
+During the period when emissions rapidly updating from the prior to match observations, it would be incorrect to interpret the results as a timeseries of real changing emissions.
+Moreover, biases can emerge between modeled concentrations and observations during the burn-in window, as emissions are not yet consistent with observations.

+CHEEREIO allows for a burn-in period, which does two things (1) assimilations that take place during the burn-in period are removed from postprocessing results, and (2) the CHEEREIO ensemble mean is scaled to match the observational mean at the end of the burn-in period, as described in :ref:`:Simple scale`.
+To enable a burn-in period, set ``SIMPLE_SCALE_AT_END_OF_BURN_IN_PERIOD`` to ``true`` in ``ens_config.json`` and specify the burn-in period end date with the ``BURN_IN_END`` entry.
+Note that the burn-in period takes place during the normal LETKF run cycle, so the ``BURN_IN_END`` time has to be after ensemble spinup completes and after ``START_TIME``.
+You also have to specify the postprocessing dates so that they exclude the burn-in period, and can do so with the ``POSTPROCESS_START_DATE`` and ``POSTPROCESS_END_DATE`` entries.

 Starting the run
 -------------